 The Accidental Canadian

-I'm Scott Murray — an American who has spent 15 years driving Trans-Canada highways, eating smoked meat sandwiches at 2am in Montreal, hiking past glaciers in the Rockies, and watching the northern lights from a frozen Yukon river.
+I'm Scott — an American who crossed the border for the first time in 1987 and never really stopped going back.
+From my first visit in 1987 — a teenage raid on Montréal for a legal drink that turned into something else entirely — to driving the full Trans-Canada, hiking past glaciers in the Rockies, and watching the northern lights from a frozen Yukon river.
 Canada is criminally underrated by American travellers who don't realise it's enormous, wildly diverse, and genuinely world-class in its own right.
 This is the guide I wished existed when I started.

-I've been going back every couple of years since 2010.
+I've been going back regularly since that first trip in 1987.
 I've driven the entire Trans-Canada Highway, Vancouver to Halifax — 7,821 kilometres of mountains, prairies, shield, farmland, and coastline.
 I've visited all 10 provinces and two territories: Yukon and the Northwest Territories still feel genuinely wild in a way that almost nowhere else on Earth does.
 The Yukon in winter, standing on a frozen river watching the aurora overhead, is one of the best things I've done in my life.

 I have opinions.
 Banff is beautiful but overrated relative to Jasper — the crowds at Lake Louise in peak season have turned a genuinely spectacular place into a photo queue.
 Jasper has the same mountains with a fraction of the people, and the icefields are more interesting anyway.
 Montreal is better than Toronto — the food, the bilingual culture, the festivals, the fact that the city actually has a personality.
 I say this and Torontonians get annoyed with me, which I take as confirmation.